Humanitarian Aid Worker, Advocate, Consultant

 Leaders ask, will sympathizing with injured staff mean becoming legally liable, and how?

 The path from injury to recovery is lined with critical decisions.
-Getting these wrong, can prematurely end careers, stop healing and be detrimental to teams and organizations.
+Getting these wrong, can prematurely end careers, stop healing and be detrimental to collaborative work in teams.

 Getting recovery right can get people back on their feet quicker, keep organizations focused on delivering their mandates and be a motivator for growth.